orjansu/UnaCie/README.md

   > unie> run-script "./Improvement Scripts/reverse_ass_b"

 Pressing return once the script is active will execute the next command.
-A script can be full executed as follows:
+A script can be fully executed as follows:

   > unie> run-script "./Improvement Scripts/reverse_ass_b"
   > unie> !

-Once the script has been run, review the proof history:
+Once the script has been run, you may wish to review the proof history:

  > unie> show-hist